Blockchain Development

 European Union

-• The Markets in Crypto-Assets (MiCA) regulation aims to standardize crypto asset rules across the EU.
+ICOs fall under ESMA with varying regulations by country.
+The MiCA regulation aims to standardize crypto asset rules across the EU.

 China

-• The Financial Services Agency (FSA) regulates ICOs under strict guidelines, requiring proper licensing and transparency.
+The Financial Services Agency (FSA) regulates ICOs under strict guidelines, requiring proper licensing and full transparency from all issuers.

 Singapore